-The BC Fast Pilot program helps regional SMEs design, build and operate a pilot plant or small demonstration of their technology in real-world conditions.
+The BC Fast Pilot program helps SMEs design, build and operate a pilot plant or small demonstration of their technology in real-world conditions.
 The program allows B.C. technology companies to demonstrate the impact of their product, measure the value of their solution, and encourage customer adoption.

 - Design and construction of pilot rig

 - Site preparation

 - Testing for stability, reliability, durability, component degradation

 - Validation of product features and performance